-Ilona Szabo de Carvalho is an international and public security specialist and the founder of the Igarape Institute.
-She serves as the co-coordinator of the Global Commission on Drug Policy Secretariat and formerly on the secretariat of the Latin American Commission on Drugs and Democracy.
+Ilona Szabó de Carvalho is a drug policy and public security specialist with experience from Brazil and around the world.
+She founded and directs the Igarapé Institute, a think-and-do tank based in Rio de Janeiro.
+The Institute has pioneered research and policy on security and development challenges.
+She also coordinates the internationally acclaimed Global Commission on Drug Policy and served on the secretariat of its predecessor, the Latin American Commission on Drugs and Democracy.

 Over the past decade, Ilona has engaged in new media to trigger debate on progressive approaches to preventing violence and dealing with drugs.
 For example, she produced a short film - Faces of Violence - which was featured at the UN General Assembly and in conferences and seminars around the world.
 She was also the co-script writer and principle researcher for the award winning documentary Breaking the Taboo, which has been viewed by hundreds of thousands of people.

 Ilona has also contributed practically to promoting safety and security on the ground.
 In the mid-2000s while working for a major NGO, she coordinated one of the world´s largest disarmament campaigns together with a national referendum to ban the sale of handguns to Brazilian citizens.
 She also coordinated programs that generated research and advocacy related to the problems facing children involved in the drug trade, gun control, and police reform in Latin America.